Index

 FEATURED TRACKS: Torn Tracks #21-24: Disobedient Buildings

-For the exhibition Disobedient Buildings at gallery Van Etten, Huizing is developing a series of site specific sound pieces at Enerhaugen.
+For the exhibition Disobedient Buildings at gallery Van Etten, Huizing has developed a series of site specific sound pieces at Enerhaugen.

-Over the course of 2021, she has explored the Enerhaugen neighborhood both through her own research and taking the multidisciplinary, anthropological research 'Disobedient Buildings' as a starting point.
+Over the course of 2021, they've explored the Enerhaugen neighborhood both through their own research and taking the multidisciplinary, anthropological research 'Disobedient Buildings' as a starting point.

 Disobedient Buildings is a multi-sited research project about housing, welfare and wellbeing based at the Institute of Social and Cultural Anthropology at the University of Oxford.
 Enerhaugen is one of its research sites and with the participants' consent, Huizing has gotten acces to a selection of research materials as a starting point for this sound project.